What is Dialysis?

 - Continuous Ambulatory Peritoneal Dialysis (CAPD)

-This process involves the minor surgery to implant peritoneal dialysis – a catheter into your abdomen.
+This process involves minor surgery to implant peritoneal dialysis – a catheter into the abdomen.
 This process takes a few hours and is repeated for three to five times per day.

-In this process of dialysis, the implanted catheter helps in filtering the blood through the peritoneum, a membrane in your abdomen.
-During treatment, a special fluid called dialysate flows into the peritoneum by absorbing all the wastes.
-Once the dialysate draws waste out of the bloodstream, it is transported through a tube in the abdomen and is flushed out when the patient is sleeping in the night time.
+In this process of dialysis, the implanted catheter helps in filtering the blood through the abdominal membrane called the peritoneum.
+A special fluid called dialysate absorbs all the wastes from the blood and is then flushed out when the patient is sleeping during night time.
 This method is used as an alternative to hemodialysis.

 Complications Of Peritoneal Dialysis